-It's Independence Day 2019, and this year patriotism seems to be on the decline.
+Every year, it seems that patriotism is on the decline.
 For some reason, many people think it’s now silly to call America the greatest country on earth.
 It’s becoming more common for folks to refuse to respect our nation’s flag or to continuously bring up the not-so-great parts of our past.
-The fact is, however, that the past is over; there’s nothing you can do about it.
-Is part of it gross?
-Definitely.
-But you can at least be proud of how far we’ve come over the course of 243 years.

 Today might not be perfect because, yes, our country still has its flaws.
 We’ll always have our downfalls, and while we’ll never actually reach exact perfection, we’ve been a pretty darn great country for a long while now.
 In fact, I’d say we are the greatest country on earth.
 Here are just three of the many reasons why.